Our 100-hours of Bartending Courses include all aspects of what is necessary for you to be a high-volume and top earning bartender.

 Point of sale training is one of the bartending courses we teach.
 We do not know of another bartending school that teaches Point of Sales, but it is necessary to understand this skill.
-With our state of the art Micros point of sale system, students learn how to keep track of the money; we rise above other schools that have nothing.
-We teach students how to open and close tabs, cash out their tips given to them on a credit card, make custom drinks inside the POS machine, how to transfer a guest from the bar to the restaurant, taking care of a table that wants to split the tab five different ways and many other complicated procedures for a novice.
+With our state-of-the-art Micros point-of-sale system, students learn how to keep track of the money; we rise above other schools that have nothing.
+We teach students how to:

 We also require that each student become certified in ServSafe Alcohol Awareness before they graduate because many companies are now requiring alcohol awareness training before they will hire a prospective employee.

 The Budweiser and Guinness Beer Pouring Programs make our school unique also.

 No other bartending school in California teaches these programs as a part of their standard curriculum.